Alejandro-FA/Alejandro-FA.github.io/README.md

 npm run upgrade-deps
 ```

-### Running the development server
+### Running a local development server

 ```bash
 npm run serve
 ```

-> You can also run the server in release mode with `npm run serve:release`, which will build the project as the production build.
+> Alternatively, you can run the server in release mode with `npm run serve:release`, which will build the project as in a production environment.
+This also allows to emulate Cloudflare R2 storage by adding files to a local database.
+For example:
+>
+> ```bash
+> npx wrangler r2 object put cv-documents/alejandro_fernandez_cv-en.pdf --local --file ~/Sync/Personal/CV/alejandro_fernandez_cv-en.pdf
+> ```

 ### Checking for linting errors